 The time between HO2S switches is monitored after vehicle startup when closed loop fuel has been requested, and during closed loop fuel conditions.
 Excessive time between switches with short term fuel trim at its limits (up to +/- 50%), or no switches since startup indicate a malfunction.
 Since "lack of switching" malfunctions can be caused by HO2S sensor malfunctions or by shifts in the fuel system, DTCs are stored that provide additional information for the "lack of switching" malfunction.
-Different DTCs indicate whether the sensor was always indicates lean/disconnected (P1131 or P2195, P1151 or P2197), or always indicates rich (P1132 or P2196, P1152 or P2198).
+Different DTCs indicate whether the sensor was always indicates lean/disconnected (P2195), or always indicates rich (P2196).